NCBI-Codeathons/pubmed-codeathon-team1/README.md

 _Limitations_

 # CONCLUSION
-This study attemnpts to define and measure some correlates related to author attributes and publication attributes that can be basis for bias in the seach results returned by PubMed Best Match.
+This study attempts to define and measure some correlates related to author attributes and publication attributes that can be basis for bias in the search results returned by PubMed Best Match.

 It is important to detect and mitigate bias in search and retrieval algorithms in order to achieve the three pillars for fairness - transparency, impartiality, and inclusion [5].
 Systems continue to be biased as long as the data they receive is biased.
 Fairness via AI is based on the assertion that AI can be used to help “detect, mitigate, and remedy situations that are inherently unequal, unjust and unfair in society"[2].
 Obermeyer et al [6] offer these strategies to mitigate bias:
 * Document algorithms using transparent methods such as including goal, training process and performance